hrishikesh1990/freelancer_report/docs/3a-how-to-manage-a-remote-team.md

 This attitude might become a reactionary measure to tackle individuals who are performing poorly.
 Scott suggested that such cases can be addressed in the following manner:

--   **Chat 1-on-1**: Firstly, the person who is performing poorly needs to understand the spirit with which you are approaching to solve the situation, which is to get the performance on track and that you are going to be working constructively towards reaching that outcome.

-This is best discussed on a video call and also 1-on-1 - being a delicate conversation it is important that statements are not misinterpreted (and hence should be had on video call rather than on chat) and in an environment where they don't feel cornered (therefore, the 1-on-1).
+-   **Chat 1-on-1**: Firstly, the person who is performing poorly needs to understand the spirit with which you are approaching to solve the situation, which is to get the performance on track and that you are going to be working constructively towards reaching that outcome.<br><br>This is best discussed on a video call and also 1-on-1 - being a delicate conversation it is important that statements are not misinterpreted (and hence should be had on video call rather than on chat) and in an environment where they don't feel cornered (therefore, the 1-on-1).

 -   **Be super specific on output**: Break the tasks down to a manageable granularity and make the expected work extremely clear.
 The goal is to ensure that missed deadlines aren't due to lack of clarity in tasks.